Kind Hearts and Coronets

 Kind Hearts and Coronets was released on 13 June 1949 in the United Kingdom, and was well received by the critics.
-It has continued to receive favourable reviews over the years and, in 1999, it was number six in the British Film Institute's rating of the Top 100 British films.
+It has continued to receive favourable reviews over the years and, in 1999, it was number six in the British Film Institute's ranking of the Top 100 British films.
 In 2005, it was included in Time's list of the top 100 films since 1923.

 Plot

 In Edwardian England, Louis D'Ascoyne Mazzini, 10th Duke of Chalfont, is in prison, awaiting his hanging for murder the following morning.
-As he writes his memoirs, a flashback ensues.
+As he writes his memoirs, he recounts the events that led him there in a flashback.